SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/8.0.0/PyNNOnSpinnakerInstall.md

 * [Troubleshooting](#Trouble)

 # <a name="Python"></a> Operating Systems and Python
-To the best of our knowledge the spinnaker code runs on all current Linux, Windows and macOS 11systems as well as all current Python 3 version.
+To the best of our knowledge the spinnaker code runs on all current Linux, Windows and macOS systems as well as all current Python 3 version.

 Full testing is done using Ununtu 22.04 and Python 3.12 so these are our recommendations.